-RCPI endeavours to provide Trainees their allocation assignment for their first two years in the scheme.
-Following that, allocations are assigned based on training requirements and Trainee's preference.
+The Faculty endeavours to provide Trainees with their allocation assignment for their first two years in the scheme.
+Following that, allocations are assigned based on training requirements and Trainee's preference and performance at Year 2 evaluation/interview.

 If a Trainee's circumstances have changed applications for a post reassignment will be considered.
-Applications received will be considered by the National Speciality Directors.
+Applications received will be considered by the Hub Coordinator and National Speciality Directors.
+Applications will generally be considered as part of the allocation process.